-Congratulations to our 2021 Selfless Parent Scholarship winner, Gabriella Mullis!
+Congratulations to our 2022 Selfless Parent Scholarship winner: Soliel Lara

-The attorneys at Capital Family & Divorce Law Group know all too well that every day, parents make selfless sacrifices for their kids, whether it’s sacrificing their time, their money, or something else to make sure their children are well taken care of.
+The attorneys at Capital Family Law Group know all too well that everyday parents make selfless sacrifices for their kids, whether it’s sacrificing their time, their money, or something else to make sure their children are well taken care of.

-One way some parents help their kids is by providing financial support for higher education.
+One way some parents help their kids is by providing financial support for their children to seek a higher education.
 We know how hard and stressful this can be, so we decided to offer a scholarship to help relieve some of the financial burdens on students and their parents.
-The Selfless Parent Scholarship will award a $1,000 scholarship to a student who best shares how their parent has made sacrifices for them throughout their life, and how these sacrifices have benefited the student.
+The 2023 Selfless Parent Scholarship will award a $1,000 scholarship to a student who best shares how their parent has made sacrifices for them throughout their life, and how these sacrifices have benefited the student.

 The best submissions will discuss examples of how the applicant’s parent(s) have made sacrifices to help the applicant succeed in life.
-Examples can include but are not limited to, driving the applicant to after-school activities, buying a present for the student that helped them discover their passion, or sending the student to a new school to enhance their learning.
+Examples can include, but are not limited to, driving the applicant to after-school activities, buying a present for the student that helped him/her discover their passion, or sending the student to a new school to enhance their learning.

 - Candidates for the Selfless Parent Scholarship should have a minimum GPA of 3.0 or higher and be in good overall academic standing.

-- The candidate must submit a 750-1,000 word essay response to the prompt: Discuss how your parent has made sacrifices for you or has otherwise shown selflessness to help you succeed in life.
+- The candidate must submit a 750-word essay response to the prompt: Discuss how your parent has made sacrifices for you or has otherwise shown selflessness to help you succeed in life.
 How did those sacrifices directly benefit you?

 - The candidate must submit a professional resumé that lists their experience, both professional and academic.

-- The candidate must submit a transcript from their current school.
-High school students must also submit proof of acceptance to their college or university with their high school transcript.
+- The candidate must submit an official transcript from their current school.
+First-year college students, graduate students, or individuals who have recently transferred schools may submit an unofficial transcript from their current school, as well as their most recent official transcript from their prior school.
+High school students must also submit proof of acceptance to their college or university with their transcript.